 Attribute names beginning with the prefixes of java. and javax. are reserved for definition by this specification.
-Similarly, attribute names beginning with the prefixes of sum., and com.sum. are reserved for definition by Sun Microsystems.
-It is suggested that all attributes placed in the attribute set be named in accordance with the reverse domain name convention suggested by the Java Programming Language Specification for package naming.
+Similarly, attribute names beginning with the prefixes of sun.,com.sun., oracle and com.oracle are reserved for definition by Oracle Corporation.
+It is suggested that all attributes placed in the attribute set be named in accordance with the reverse domain name convention suggested by the Java Programming Language Specification1 for package naming.